rchanou/rchanou.github.io/cost-awareness.md

 Meanwhile, on the frontend, Angular was the reigning state-of-the-art UI framework at the time.
 I remember working through several videos and tutorials about Angular, and again, I was desperately grinding, trying to "get" it and understand how it would help me in the long run.
 Again, I felt inadequate.

-Fortunately, a few months later, Pete Hunt did a talk titled "Rethinking Best Practices" making the case for this new UI library called React, and I immediately saw it as a breath of fresh air.
-So I _wasn't_ crazy for thinking that Angular was unnecessary overkill!
+Fortunately, a few months later, Facebook engineer Pete Hunt did a talk titled "Rethinking Best Practices", making the case for this new UI library called React.
+I immediately saw it as a breath of fresh air: so I _wasn't_ crazy for thinking that Angular was unnecessary overkill!

 That's when I started realizing the Emperor had no clothes.
 As a relative noob, I started noticing: you 10x FAANG gurus don't _really_ know what you're doing, either.
 Y'all are just making it up as you go along.

-React started with a simple idea: "The view is just a function of state".
+React started with a simple idea: "The view is a pure function of state".
 Basically, Facebook stole the philosophy of immediate-mode interfaces, then caked it on top of the DOM, which is the frontend equivalent of pouring concrete over a toxic wasteland to make it suitable for development.
 Still, I was much more productive with React than I was with Angular; it even helped me get my next job.

 Not too long after, though, React started going that same downhill path.
 Do any of y'all remember the Flux state management architecture proposed by Facebook?
 It led to a slew of competing variations with cute names like Flummox and Marty.
 Then, because Dan Abramov gave a flashy demo, Redux somehow became the new standard, and everyone ditched Flux.